 In time, this evolves into finding new ways around the rules to earn more while ensuring the government gets as little of it as possible.

-Poles know how to create a very good, positive atmosphere in a social situation.
+Poles know how to create a positive atmosphere in a social situation.
 They are hospitable people who value sincerity.
-But that hospitability is always accompanied by alcohol, for without it, the average Pole cannot have fun and celebrate.
+But that hospitability is always accompanied by alcohol; without it, the average Pole cannot have fun and celebrate.
 Attending a Polish wedding and not drinking is almost insulting!

 You may be thinking about WW2 here as an example, but I would instead like to bring your attention to the solidarity that Poles showed in helping their Ukrainian neighbours during Russia’s ongoing invasion.